alirazar10/laravel-validation-persian-dari-farsi/README.md

 clone or download zip.

-Laravel 7, 8 copy to in folowing directory
+In Laravel 7, 8 copy to following directory
 ```
 cd {your-laravel-directory}/resources/lang
 ```
-Laravel 9 copy to in folowing directory
+In Laravel 9 copy to in following directory
 ```
 cd {your-laravel-directory}/lang
 ```